mkffl/mkffl.github.io/_posts/2021-10-28-Decisions-Part-2.markdown

 ### Connection to the Bayes decision procedure

 We can draw a connection to the Bayes decision rule from the observation that "the optimal threshold is where the isocost line is tangent to the ROC".
-As a reminder, the rule states that we should should targets when the cost-weighted prior ratio,
+As a reminder, the rule instructs to choose targets when the cost-weighted prior ratio,
 $$
 \delta = \frac{p(\omega_0) \times \text{Cfa}}{p(\omega_1) \times \text{Cmiss}}
 $$,